doppllib/DroidconDopplExample/README.md

 This will build the objective c code and copy to the ios folder.

 *If you add/remove classes* you'll need to tell Xcode.
 It won't automatically see them.
-That's how Xcode rolls, just FYI.
+That's how Xcode works, just FYI.

 If you're going to do ongoing java-to-objc dev, I would suggest the following: